 The Museum’s first curator, Edward D. Putnam, served from 1913 until 1924, when New York State Archaeologist Arthur C. Parker became museum director.
 Parker developed the Museum’s holdings and research in anthropology, natural history, geology, biology, and the history and industry of the Genesee Region.
 Deeply committed to serving the community, Parker saw the Museum as a “university of the common man.”
 Among Parker’s most important legacies were a WPA-funded program, the Indian Arts Project, and the construction of Bausch Hall.

-In 1945 W. Stephen Thomas, a trained museum professional from Philadelphia's Academy of Natural Sciences, succeeded Arthur Parker.
-Thomas's enthusiasm for learning was contagious, and he encouraged staff and volunteers to interact with museum visitors within the galleries and through outreach efforts in the community.
+In 1945, W. Stephen Thomas, a trained museum professional from Philadelphia's Academy of Natural Sciences, succeeded Arthur Parker.
+His enthusiasm for learning was contagious, and he encouraged staff and volunteers to interact with museum visitors within the galleries and through outreach efforts in the community.
 His tenure saw the creation of state-of-the art dioramas and tremendous growth of collections in history, technology, natural science, archaeology, and anthropology.

 Current RMSC President Kate Bennett (1996 – present) shares a background in museology, anthropology, and natural science, as well as a passion for lifelong learning with her predecessors Parker and Thomas.

-Working with RMSC managers and Trustees, RMSC president Bennett continues to create and implement strategic business plans for a 21st Century Rochester Museum & Science Center.
-Understanding the value of careful listening and collaboration, the RMSC will continue to grow and change in concert with the community it serves.
+Working with RMSC managers and Trustees, President Bennett continues to create and implement strategic business plans for a 21st Century facility.
+Understanding the value of careful listening and collaboration, the RMSC will continue to grow and change in concert with the community we serve.